Designing a double storey extension — types, size and permissions for your build

 Adding a double storey extension to your home can sometimes be a better option than selling up and moving to a larger house.

-Not only can it be cost-effective if planned out well, but it can avoid the potential issues that come with moving home, such as finding an area and house that all the family love as well as one that has decent transport links for work as well as excellent schools, where relevant.
+Not only can it be cost-effective if planned out well, but it can avoid the potential issues that come with moving home, such as finding an area and house that the whole family love, as well as one that has decent transport links for work and excellent schools, where relevant.

 Of course, a building an extension will also transform the look and use of your home in a much more meaningful way.
 But to do this well, you need to be meticulous with your designs and planning.
 In this article, our expert explains everything you need to know.